Create a Kubernetes Cluster

 Cluster Protection

 Enable deletion protection to prevent accidental cluster removal.
-It can be disabled later in the cluster settings.
+It can be disabled later in the cluster settings by the cluster owner or an organization owner/admin.

 High Availability Control Plane